 However, if your body can be recruited to rejuvenate its cells, the results can be dramatic and sustainable.
-That’s what Platelet-Rich Plasma Therapy is essentially about.
+That’s what Platelet-Rich Plasma (PRP) Therapy is essentially about.

-Platelet-Rich Plasma (PRP) Therapy is a rejuvenation therapy which uses the innate healing and regenerative powers of your own blood.
+Platelet-Rich Plasma (PRP) Therapy is a rejuvenation treatment which uses the innate healing and regenerative powers of your own blood.
 Your blood platelets, rich in growth factors, are injected into targeted areas of your skin or scalp to stimulate and accelerate cell regeneration.
 PRP Therapy can be used to regenerate tissue on any part of the body.